 Three Steps to Prepare for Hurricane Season

-Last year, Hurricanes Helene and Milton brought widespread destruction to communities and businesses across the southeast.
-With the start of the next hurricane season approaching June 1, now is the time for municipalities and organizations to prepare for closures and potential damages caused by heavy wind and flooding.
+With the 2026 Atlantic Hurricane Season less than a month away, now is the time for municipalities and organizations to prepare for potential closures and damages that can be caused by heavy wind and flooding.

-Below are key steps organizations should take before and during Hurricane Season to ensure that:
+Below are three steps organizations should take to ensure that:

 Employees know what to do before, during, and after a hurricane.

-They can communicate effectively in any severe weather event.
+They are able to communicate effectively in any severe weather event.

 Before hurricane season: Develop an Emergency Action Plan

-The Occupational Safety and Health Administration (OSHA) recommends creating an emergency action plan (EAP) to provide guidelines for actions during workplace emergencies.
-A strong emergency plan paired with sound employee training results in fewer mishaps.
-The scope of the plan depends on the size and type of workplace.
-While creating your plan, here are some things to consider:
+Creating an Emergency Action Plan (EAP) – as recommended by the Occupational Safety and Health Administration (OSHA) – provides actionable guidelines for workplace emergencies.
+The scope of the plan is dependent on the size and type of workplace.
+While creating your plan, consider the following:

-Your plan should be site-specific regarding evacuation policies and operations, emergency reporting mechanisms, and alarm systems.
+Develop a plan that is site-specific regarding evacuation policies and operations, emergency reporting mechanisms, and alarm systems.

-Utilize OSHA’s EAP Checklist to guide your planning that identifies potential issues and how to address them.
+Utilize OSHA’s EAP Checklist to guide your planning, identify potential issues, and how to address them.

-Include your employees in the planning process and ask them to provide recommendations on appropriate emergency responses.
+Involve your employees in the planning process and encourage them to provide input on appropriate emergency responses.

-Include a diagram of the facility with exit routes in the plan.
+Include a diagram of the facility with exit routes.

 Provide a copy of the plan to all employees.